 I’ll put it to you simple, if you can’t make money on the small scale, then you won’t make money on the large scale.
 I’ve seen too many people say “If I only had the money to start a restaurant.”
 Well you don’t need a lot of money to sell food, there are street vendors all over the place.
 Look, if you want to see if your food is something people would buy, then you need to see if they will buy it, not take out a hundred thousand dollar loan to see if they will buy it.
-Do yourself a favor and get things working before you take the next step.
+Do yourself a favor and avoid this mistake when starting a business.
+Make sure to get things working before you take the next step.

 Also, as a bonus, you will be making money already, which will pave the way to bigger and better establishments.
 It may seem like chump change, but if you can afford to hire someone to do the work, then you have what it takes to keep growing.

 I admit, when you are trying to get something off the ground it can be hard to get up every single day, and put some elbow grease into it.
 But the trait which leads to success more than any other in this world is diligence.
 If you just keep learning and trying, it will work.
 It’s not going to be easy, it’s probably not going to be very quick, but it will work, if you just don’t give up.
 You have to make the decision to just keep going, even if it rains, snows, or hails.
 Remember you climb a mountain one step at a time, and nobody says that’s easy, but it can be darn impressive.

 So there you have it, if you can avoid those 5 mistakes when starting a business, then you should start to see some real success if you just give it enough effort and time, because that is all it really takes to make it in this world.